Moqim va Mosafer

-Mokalemate Moqim va Mosafer (رساله مقیم و مسافر) is a political treatise by Noorollah Najafi Isfahani.
+Mokalemate Moqim va Mosafer (مکالمات مقیم و مسافر) is a political treatise by Noorollah Najafi Isfahani.
 The treatise was published in Isfahan in July 1909.
-This treatise was written in the years between the first and the second Persian Constitutional Revolution.
+It was written in the years between the first and the second Persian Constitutional Revolution.
 In this treatise, the author presents an Islamic version of the constitutional political system.
 The treatise Moqim va Mosafer, which was written in constitutional history, took a prominent place in its political treatises and explored the concept of constitutional jurisprudence with the idea of a "powerful government".
 The treatise Moqim va Mosafer proved by the powerful principle that injustice of the constitutional state are less than monarchy and almost controllable; yet it believes that if the constitution leads to mass despotism, there will be a great deal of tyranny that cannot be easily reformed.

 On the first page of the book, in the four corners of the page, are the words justice, dignity, equality and freedom.